OpenDataServices/developer-docs/working-off-line.md

 GitHub issues can be grabbed (see above).

 Git generally works well for offline usage.
-Remember that you can if you've done a git fetch (or git pull) before going offline, then you can interact with remote branches at origin/branch_name.
+Remember that if you've done a git fetch (or git pull) before going offline, then you can interact with remote branches at origin/branch_name.

 We use Content Delivery Networks quite often for style and layout (e.g.
 Bootstrap), sometimes these can be a pain off-line.
 These are often heavily cached, so it can be better to be completely offline where the cached copy will be used immediately, rather than online on a flakey connection where the browser may hang checking for new versions of these files.
 Similarly doing a soft reload with Ctrl+L and then enter may keep the cache, whereas Ctrl+R will try to bust it.